NetworkGradeLinux/mion-docs/_meta/style_guide.md

-> Keep in mind that it's permissible to use the outdated technical terms if they exist within code being referenced, or a primary source of information that has not yet been updated.Please make a note stating such if this is the case, however.
+> Keep in mind that it's permissible to use the outdated technical terms if they exist within code being referenced, or a primary source of information that has not yet been updated.
+Plaease make a note stating such if this is the case, however.

 ### Accessibility